michaelyatco/choredoor/ChoreDoorMaster.md

 numClosedDoors = 3;
 ```

-Task: Instead of having the ChoreBot always hide behind the first door, let's begin crafting the logic to randomly generate the ChoreBot's appearance behind any door!
+Task: Instead of having the ChoreBot always hide behind the first door, let's begin crafting the logic to randomly generate the ChoreBot's appearance behind any door.

 In the `randomChoreDoorGenerator()` function, create a local variable called `choreDoor` and set its value to a `Math` function that will randomly generate a whole number between `0` and `2`.

 To do this, this `Math` function will utilize:

 1. The `Math.random()` function to generate a decimal between `0` and `1`.
-2. The `numClosedDoors` variable in combination with the `Math.random()` function to generate a decimal value larger than `1`.
+2. The `numClosedDoors` variable as a multiplier with the `Math.random()` function to generate a decimal value between `0` and `2`.
 3. The `Math.floor()` function to round down this decimal value to the closest whole number.

 Hint: